Myth Busting: The Productivity–Pay Gap (2022)

 When we examine the time-lapse over the last several decades, we can see that there were three important stages in the development of the productivity–pay gap:

-- Stage 3: Completely different growth pace (after 1979) - After 1979, the two rates split and started growing at a completely different pace.
+- Stage 3 - After 1979, the two rates split and started growing at a completely different pace.

 If the growth rate of wages had kept pace with productivity growth, the Economic Policy Institute estimates that a median worker's hourly compensation would be $9 higher.
-To help you put this into perspective, it means average full-time workers would earn approximately $1,440 more on a monthly basis, compared to what they earn now.
+To help you put this into perspective, it means average full-time workers would earn approximately $17,280 more on an annual basis, compared to what they earn now.

 What are some of the reasons for the wages–productivity gap?